rehiy/webox-docker/README.md

 docker exec -it vmbox wkit php7 [start|stop|restart|reload]
 ```

-## config one or more modules
+## configure the modules you need

 please edit the config files in /var/vmbox/etc/\*, then reload the service

+# FAQ

+## Web Root Path

+If the host is `www.anrip.com`, the webroot will be `/var/vmbox/htdoc/defualt/com.anrip.www`

+Otherwise, the default webroot is `/var/vmbox/htdoc/defualt/miss`

-# MySQL Password
+## MySQL Password

 ```shell
 docker exec -it vmbox /srv/app/bin/mysqladmin password a1B2c3E4
 ```

-# More Information
+## More Issues

-See <https://github.com/anrip/webox-docker> for more information.
+See https://github.com/anrip/webox-docker/issues for more issues